Buscar en este blog

 Y para repasar primero cuáles son las partículas interrogativas más usuales, date un paseo por estos apuntes.

-24 de octubre de 2023: ejercicios sobre el presente simple, continuo, perfecto y el pasado simple.
-Free worksheet with key
+Ejercicios sobre el presente simple, continuo, perfecto y el pasado simple.
+Free worksheet with key y vídeos explicativos

 Vamos hoy a repasar algunos verbos en presente y en pasado.